mahdikiani/json-advanced/README.md

 # Extended JSON Encoder

-This Python package provides an extended JSON encoder class, `JSONSerializer`, that enables encoding of complex Python data types such as `datetime.datetime`, `datetime.date`, `datetime.time`, `bytes` and `uuid`.
+The `json-advanced` is Python package provides an extended JSON encoder class, `JSONSerializer`, that enables encoding of complex Python data types such as `datetime.datetime`, `datetime.date`, `datetime.time`, `bytes` and `uuid`.
 It also supports objects that have a `to_json` method, allowing for customizable JSON encoding.

 ## Features